luxfi/coreth/README.md

 ./build/luxd
 ```

-Note: the C-Chain originally ran in a separate process from the main AvalancheGo process and communicated with it over a local gRPC connection.
-When this was the case, AvalancheGo's build script would download Coreth, compile it, and place the binary into the `avalanchego/build/plugins` directory.
+Note: the C-Chain originally ran in a separate process from the main Lux Node process and communicated with it over a local gRPC connection.
+When this was the case, Lux Node's build script would download Coreth, compile it, and place the binary into the `node/build/plugins` directory.

 ## API